Wuyinshi0104/Wuyinshi0104.github.io/_pages/about.md

 ---

 I am a Master's student at Dalian University of Technology.
-My research focuses on surface electromyography, neural interface systems, and human-machine interaction.
+My research focuses on neural interface systems, deep learning, and human-machine interaction.

 ## Education
 - **Master of Science (M.S.)** in Mechanical Engineering